-Wright, a Democrat, was the representative for Tennessee's 7th congressional district from 1859 to 1861.
+Wright was the representative for Tennessee’s 7th congressional district and was a Democrat.
+He served from 1859 to 1861.

 From Dec 1855 to Mar 1861, Wright missed 343 of 1,710 roll call votes, which is 20.1%.
 This is on par with the median of 24.1% among the lifetime records of representatives serving in Mar 1861.
 The chart below reports missed votes over time.